 Group Therapy in Addiction Treatment

-Group therapy is one of the most widely practiced treatment methods in both inpatient and outpatient addiction treatment programs.
-It engages its participants by directing them through experiences, training them in acquiring a new set of techniques, or skills needed to solve problems related to their addiction.
+Group therapy is one of the most widely practiced treatment methods in inpatient addiction treatment programs.
+Group therapy for addiction engages its participants by directing them through experiences, training them in acquiring a new set of techniques, or skills needed to solve problems related to their addiction.

-In group therapy, one or more therapists work with a small group of individuals to facilitate discussions as members share their experiences of how they are dealing with their addiction.
-Through interactive discussions, individuals are able to relate to each other’s addiction problems, gain new skills that will benefit each member’s recovery, and gain motivation from how others have overcome their addiction.
-Participating in group discussions allows each individual to be motivated and inspired by each other, offering new solutions that can apply in their own recovery.
+In group therapy addiction sessions, one or more therapists work with a small group of individuals to facilitate discussions as members share their experiences of how they are dealing with their addiction.
+Through interactive conversations, individuals can relate to each other’s addiction problems, gain new skills that will benefit each member’s recovery, and gain motivation from how others have overcome their addiction.
+Participating in group therapy sessions for addiction allows individuals to be motivated and inspired by each other, offering new solutions that can apply in their own recovery.

 Interpersonal interactions provided in group therapy aim to promote positive changes in an individual’s maladaptive behavior.
-Engaging participants on focused discussion and activities (art work, exercise) help individuals in developing social skills and foster a sense of commonality.
+When used for addiction, group therapy engages participants on focused discussion and activities (artwork, exercise, etc.) that help individuals develop social skills and foster a sense of commonality.

-Our group therapy sessions are guided by a professional mediator and aim to promote:
+Our group therapy sessions for addiction recovery are guided by by skilled clinicians with licenses in CASAC, MHC, and Social Work, and aim to promote:

 - Interpersonal learning, where members learn how to express their feelings in group settings, as well as their concerns and observations